NSHipster/articles/2012-10-08-at-compiler-directives.md

 ### C Literals

 Literals can also work the other way around, transforming Objective-C objects into C values.
-These directives in particular allow us to peek underneath the Objective-C veil, to begin to understand what's really going on.
+These directives in particular allow us to peek underneath the Objective-C veil to see what's really going on.

 Did you know that all Objective-C classes and objects are just glorified `struct`s?
 Or that the entire identity of an object hinges on a single `isa` field in that `struct`?

-For most of us, at least most of the time, coming into this knowledge is but an academic exercise.
+For most of us,
+most of the time,
+this is an academic exercise.
 But for anyone venturing into low-level optimizations, this is simply the jumping-off point.

 - `@encode()`:
   Provides the [type encoding](/type-encodings/) of a type.